izKonrad/ETH-AVAX-ASSESSMENT-4/README.md

 ## Features
 - ERC20 compliant token
 - Minting by the contract owner
-- Minting new tokens: The platform should be able to create new tokens and distribute them to players as rewards.
-Only the owner can mint tokens.
 - Transferring tokens: Players should be able to transfer their tokens to others.
 - Redeeming tokens: Players should be able to redeem their tokens for items in the in-game store.
 - Checking token balance: Players should be able to check their token balance at any time.